marcosmachado81/AWS-SAA-C02-Study-Guide/README.md

 - Standard SQS queues guarantee that a message is delivered at least once and because of this, it is possible on occasion that a message might be delivered more than once due to the asynchronous and highly distributed architecture.
 With standard queues, you have a nearly unlimited number of transactions per second.
 - FIFO SQS queues guarantee exactly-once processing and is limited to 300 transactions per second.
 - Messages in the queue can be kept there from one minute to 14 days and the default retention period is 4 days.
 - Visibility timeouts in SQS are the mechanism in which messages marked for delivery from the queue are given a timeframe to be fully received by a reader.
 This is done by temporarily making them invisible to other readers.
 If the message is not fully processed within the time limit, the message becomes visible again.
 This is another way in which messages can be duplicated.
 If you want to reduce the chance of duplication, increase the visibility timeout.
 - The visibility timeout maximum is 12 hours.
 - Always remember that the messages in the SQS queue will continue to exist even after the EC2 instance has processed it, until you delete that message.
 You have to ensure that you delete the message after processing to prevent the message from being received and processed again once the visibility timeout expires.
 - An SQS queue can contain an unlimited number of messages.
 - You cannot set a priority to the individual items in the SQS queue.
 If priority of messaging matters, create two separate SQS queues.
 The SQS queues for the priority message can be polled first by the EC2 Instances and once completed, the messages from the second queue can be processed next.

 ### SQS Polling:
 - Polling is the means in which you query SQS for messages or work.
 Amazon SQS provides short-polling and long-polling to receive messages from a queue.
 By default, queues use short polling.
 - **SQS long-polling**: This polling technique will only return from the queue once a message is there, regardless if the queue is currently full or empty.
 This way, the reader needs to wait either for the timeout set or for a message to finally arrive.
-SQS long polling doesn't return a response until a message arrives in the queue, reducing your overall cost over time.
+SQS long polling doesn't return a response until a message arrives in the queue, reducing your overall cost over time(it's a way to minimize costs).
 - **SQS short-polling**: This polling technique will return immediately with either a message that’s already stored in the queue or empty-handed.
 - The ReceiveMessageWaitTimeSeconds is the queue attribute that determines whether you are using Short or Long polling.
 By default, its value is zero which means it is using short-polling.
 If it is set to a value greater than zero, then it is long-polling.
 - Everytime you poll the queue, you incur a charge.
 So thoughtfully deciding on a polling strategy that fits your use case is important.

+### SQS Delay Queues
+- Let you postpone the delivery of new messages to a queue for a number of seconds.
+- Default delay is 0 seconds, the maximum is 15 minutes.
+- Possible for individual messages (use message timers)

+### Dead-letter Queues
+- Target messages that can't be processed(consumed) successfully.

 ## Simple Workflow Service (SWF)